 - $48,000.00 of lost revenue.

-Patients are negatively impacted from the unplanned downtime.
+Patients are negatively impacted by the unplanned downtime.
 Patients would need to take time off from work/school to come in for a scan.
 If the machine is down, the patients will be forced to reschedule their appointments, resulting in taking additional time off from work/school, and so on.

 The Glassbeam Solution